Is intensifying competition a door opener for omnidirectional war?

 Capitalism is, counterintuitively, antithetical to security.
 Security demands some level of established order and with order comes normalisation and regulation.
 This in turn contributes to the creation of the abstractions of tradition, culture, and heritage.
 Security naturally puts some limit on competition, competition by extension decreases stability.
 Capitalism, therefore, can be considered to be inherently entropic.
 In order to perpetuate itself, capitalism has to constantly break down established modes of living, which it then uses for spare parts to create new culture, ideas, and commodities, and thus self-perpetuate.

 This seems to frame capitalism as being opposed to human life – in as far as an abstract economic system can oppose anything.
-Not consciously. it’s more a simple fact that an economic system of any kind relies on speed and efficiencies.
-Humans are slow, error-prone sacks of meat, and incredibly inefficient.
-Past a certain point the stop being a benefit to the profit motive, and instead become a hindrance.
+Not consciously.
+It’s more a simple fact that an economic system of any kind relies on speed and efficiencies.
+Humans are slow, error-prone, and inefficient sacks of meat and liquid.
+Past a certain point they stop being a benefit to the profit motive, and instead become a hindrance.
 This seems to graduate capitalism from a static system to a sort of semi-conscious inertia-driven entity — capitalism as Azathoth, indifferent, if not entirely unaware, of the very humanity that spawned it.

 If the profit motive is the driving force for capitalism, and that drive creates the internal state of nature, how do you explain monopolies?
 They seem to defy the competition-as-existence paradigm.
 Well competition creates power, conflict, and vacuums.
 This translates into manifest hierarchies.
 All parties within a hierarchy are locked in a violent struggle for ascension, creating the incentive to decrease competition by those are the top.
 We might interpret this as a sort of tribalistic or instinctive manifestation of the move away from the state of nature and this the perpetuation of the social contract.
 Which, if we return to the concept of entropic capitalism as a force of moving the state of nature from outside society into society, seems to suggest a cyclical process of economic-societal creation and destruction.